 But listening to headphones very loud or exposing yourself to a lot of loud noises without hearing protection will do some serious lasting damage.
 By protecting your ears, you can reduce the chances of hearing loss and protect your brain too.

 It’s also important to take care of your children’s ears in noisy environments such as at festivals with loud music.
 Our kids have these ear defenders and love them for noisy events.
-They come in all sorts of designs and expand to adult size too:
+They come in all sorts of designs and many expand to adult size too.

 #5 Lack of natural light could damage your brain